-Small to Medium Enterprises (SMEs) primarily use the SME Scheme for their R&D Tax Relief claims; however, there are some occasions where a SME needs to use the RDEC (Research and Development Expenditure Credit) Scheme too.
+Small to Medium Enterprises (SMEs) primarily use the SME Scheme for their R&D Tax Relief claims when they have funded the project themselves; however, there are some occasions where a SME needs to use the RDEC (Research and Development Expenditure Credit) Scheme.

-The SME Scheme is certainly more generous – returning up to £33 per £100 spent – but there are some circumstances in which a SME is simply unable to claim via the SME scheme.
+The SME Scheme is certainly more generous – returning between £18 to £33 per £100 spent, depending on profit (loss) – but there are some circumstances in which a SME is simply unable to claim via the SME scheme.
 These include:

 SMEs can claim under the RDEC for these types of projects.